Enhance Your Impact with the Public Participation and Engagement (P2E) Badge

 Course Details:

-- The course contains 10 self-paced, online modules.
+- The course contains 8 self-paced, online modules.
 It also includes homework assessments, interactive discussion boards, and optional zoom sessions with instructors.

-Week 1 – Course Overview and Design
+Course Overview and Design (Learning Canvas Platform)

-- Upon successful completion, participants will earn a microcredential badge through the University of Nebraska, and receive a Certificate of Completion.
+- Upon successful completion, participants will earn a micro-credential badge through the University of Nebraska, and receive a Certificate of Completion.

 Instructors: